Home » Engineering » chemical engineering » What is a coal?Know about Composition of coal,Classification of coal and analysis of a coal

 Significance

-• Although sulphur increases the calorific value of fuel, yet its presence is undesirable because it gets oxidised to `SO_2` and `SO_3` which causes environmental pollution.
+• Although sulphur increases the calorific value of fuel, its presence is undesirable because it oxidizes to SO₂ and SO₃, which cause environmental pollution.

 • Sulphur-containing coal is not suitable for preparing metallurgical coke.
 Presence of sulphur in coke used in the iron industry affects the quality and properties of steel.